 Let Someone Know That They’re Not Alone

-Many people with mental health disorders feel isolated.
+Many people with behavioral health disorders feel isolated.
 They may think that no one understands them.
 They may have a diagnosis but be frustrated because their loved ones don’t really know what they’re going through.

 Some other ways to share aspects of your journey include:

-• Attending a mental health support group
+• Attending a behavioral health support group

 • Submitting your story to the National Alliance on Mental Illness